kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 know that this has succeeded?
 -->

 * Provide a secure, idiomatic CSI API to efficiently identify changes between two arbitrary pairs of CSI volume snapshots of the same block volume.
-* Relay large amount of CBT data from the storage provider back to the user without exhausting cluster resources, nor introducing flaky resource spikes.
+* Relay large amount of snapshot metadata from the storage provider without loading the Kubernetes API server.
 * This API is an optional component of the CSI framework.
-* Provide CBT support for both block as well as file system mode (backed by block volume) persistent volumes.

 ### Non-Goals